PrestaShop/prestashop-specs/back-office/wishlist.md

 ![wishlist screen 22](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-22.png)

 available statistics:
-Provide a cache for queries with calculations for large catalogues! (some sellers have more than 30,000 products)
+Provide a cache for queries with calculations for large catalogs! (some sellers have more than 30,000 products)

 Here are the caches you need, depending on the timing:
 -	All time & Year: 1 month cache